 - Cranberry Orange Mimosa

-The CBB fans have spoken and here are their go-to Christmas drinks that they adore during the holiday season.
+My CBB friends have shared with us their favourite Christmas drinks that they enjoy during the holidays.

 - Cathleen Roy– My favorite holiday drink is the Chocolate Cherry Baileys with milk.

 - Colleen Knudsen– My favorite would be a really big bottle of Riunite Lambrusco…about $10 for a small bottle, eggnog followed closely by apple cider.

 - Susan Drouillard– I like Baileys in my hot chocolate.
 It also works well in chocolate milkshakes.
 Hiram Walker used to make Swiss Chocolate Almond liqueur that was good in milkshakes but I don’t think they make it anymore.

 - Mary Campbell– My favorite holiday drink is Stash’s White Christmas tea…white tea with a hint of peppermint and ginger.

 - Pat Comeau Ciulka– I don’t really have a favorite holiday drink but hubby likes eggnog.

 - Heather Salter- I usually like to have brandy and eggnog this time of the year but I was introduced to Sailor Jerry spiced rum and eggnog..that’s my favorite.
 The Sailor is a few bucks more than normal rum but it is so nice and since it has a higher alcohol content.
 Two is definitely my limit even with sipping it slowly, so it goes a long way.
 I also like Peppermint Smirnoff in hot chocolate.